 New Traffic Pattern: The design includes a continuous green T-intersection at the shopping center on Avent Ferry Road.
 The intersection allows vehicles to travel continuously from N.C.
 55 toward Ralph Stephens Road without stopping at the shopping center signal.
-The signal will allow vehicles to turn left out of the shopping center into a dedicated travel lane on Avent Ferry Road without disrupting the flow of traffic.
+The signal allows vehicles to turn left out of the shopping center into a dedicated travel lane on Avent Ferry Road without disrupting the flow of traffic.

 - Click here for detailed information and a video about this type of intersection on the Virginia Department of Transportation website.

 New Crosswalk and Signal: A new pedestrian crosswalk and signal also is located at the shopping center intersection.
-When a pedestrian activates the signal, it will flash yellow before turning red, signaling drivers to stop and allow the pedestrian to cross.
+When a pedestrian activates the signal, it flashes yellow before turning red, signaling drivers to stop and allow the pedestrian to cross.
 The signal is dark until it is activated by a pedestrian.